Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

 ```

 There is a very popular technique for solving sudoku called backtracking algorithm.
 I didn't choose that technique because it works too slowly on more difficult puzzles.
 However, it has one advantage - can solve sudoku with more than one solution.
 My algorithm can't do it, because it is an ambigous case.
+I have an idea how to integrate the second algorithm with the project - multithreading.
+Solve function can try to solve the sudoku using those 2 techniques at the same time and
+if one of them succeeds then the function ends.
+But it's only an idea.
+Perhaps some day I will implement it.

 ## Status
-Project is _finished_, but there are still things that can be improved:
+Project is _finished_, but there are still some things that can be improved:
 * a new way of locating a sudoku board that can be described by the following algorithm:
   - create a binarized image that contains only linear segments that can be found using probabilistic Hough transform;
   - apply earlier algorithm (finding the biggest quadrangle) on just created image.